The Letter to the Hebrews:

 ?
 What might be God’s purpose in bringing about these changes in the priesthood and in the law?

 ?
-Finally, what difference does all of this make in our own lives?
+Finally, consider what difference does all of this makes in your own life.

 perfect—you could look it up in our archives

 How are Christians and the Church being made perfect?
-To learn about the relationship of perfection and completion—and how perfection relates to our faith, you can read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+To learn the root meaning of the word “perfect,” about the relationship between perfection and completion, and about how perfection relates to faith, you can read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 the popes inspire us—what do we understand about reality?